-If all you really want for Christmas is to get through it without going bankrupt, taking a trip to A&E or fighting with your family, here’s our alternative checklist to help you keep your wealth, health and sanity.
+If all you really want for Christmas is to get through it without going bankrupt, taking a trip to A&E or fighting with your family, here’s our alternative guide to help you keep your wealth, health and sanity.

 The Actually Useful Christmas Checklist